Akbarsait/mac-apps/README.md

 # MacOS Applications & Tips
-A simple list of best and useful apps which are avaialbel for free and as well in paid version for everydays productivity.
+A simple list of best and useful apps which are available for free and as well in paid version for everydays productivity.
 Includes some quick tips which I find really useful for users who switched from windows.

 - [Productivity Apps](#productivity-apps)
 - [Database Apps](#database-apps)